Fredcook12/Genomics_variant_calling_pipeline/README.md

 # Genomics Variant Calling Pipeline

 This repository contains a bash script designed to automate the process of downloading sequencing reads, aligning them to a reference genome, processing the alignment files, and performing variant calling using GATK's HaplotypeCaller.
+Variant statistics such as the number of SNPs and indels will be printed to the terminal.

 ## Pipeline Overview